AmrAb-05/fut-sniping-docs/faq.md

 Installing the Sniping Bot is super simple and takes only a few seconds.
 ### Step 1: Create Sniping Bot account
 You will first need a Sniping Bot account.
+You should receive instructions on how to create the Sniping Bot account in the email you receive after purchase.
+!!!warning Warning
 Remember that the Sniping Bot account is NOT the same account you use to login to the website.
-You should receive instructions on how to create the Sniping Bot account in the email you receive after purchase.
+!!!
 ### Step 2: Download
 Download the Chrome Extension from the Chrome Web Store by click [here](https://futsnipingbot.com/download).
 After it has been downloaded, click its icon which should be found in the corner of your browser, as shown in the image below: